gpbl/react-day-picker/website/docs/api/interfaces/daypickerprops.md

 • `Optional` **toYear**: *undefined* \| *number*

-The year to end the calendar.
+The latest year to end the month navigation.

 ___